Digambar Kamat: Chief Minister of Goa

 He became Chief Minister of Goa in 2007.

 Leader of Opposition, Goa

-On 17th July 2019, Digambar Kamat was unanimously chosen a leader of opposition of Goa Legislative Assembly representing the Indian National Congress.
+On 17 July 2019, Digambar Kamat was unanimously chosen a leader of opposition of Goa Legislative Assembly representing the Indian National Congress.
 In March 2022, he was once again elected as a legislative member of Margao Constituency.

-On 31st March 2022, he was appointed a permanent invitee to the Congress Working Committee (CWC).
+On 31 March 2022, he was appointed a permanent invitee to the Congress Working Committee (CWC).
 In July 2022, he was removed as the 'Permanent Invitee' to CWC.

 Defection to BJP

 On 14 September 2022, Kamat along with senior Congress leader Michael Lobo, and 6 other Congress MLAs joined Bharatiya Janata Party, after meeting Dr. Pramod Sawant, BJP Chief Minister of Goa.
 The defection was a result of a successful Operation Kamala.

 Personal life

-Digambar is married to Asha and has two children.
+Kamat is married to Asha and has two children.